Results 1 - 10

 , 2000

 "...
 The ecient implementation of collective communication operations has received much attention.
 Initial eorts modeled network communication and produced \optimal" trees based on those models.
-However, the models used by these initial eorts assumed equal point-to-point latencies between any two process ..."
+However, the models used by these initial eorts assumed equal point-to-point latencies between any two pr ..."

 Abstract